eht16/django-request-logger/README.md

 # read an already existing request-id from the request HTTP headers, e.g. set by a webserver
 # set this to given header name which should be added, set to None or unset to disable
 DJANGO_REQUEST_LOG_REQUEST_ID_HEADER = 'HTTP_X_REQUEST_ID'
+# disable any logging config in this app, may be useful for local development/debugging
+DJANGO_REQUEST_ENABLE = False
 ```